Upper Ohio River Basin

-The Steel City has experienced significant changes over the past half-century.
-Technological advancements and changes in manufacturing led to huge shifts in the city’s social and economic foundation.
-Today, Pittsburgh is one of the country’s top destinations and most livable cities, with renowned museums, parks, medical centers and academic institutions.
-Economically, the city has diversified and serves as a hub for industries ranging from banking to consumer products to technology.
+Seated at the head of the Ohio River and surrounded by the mineral-rich Allegheny Mountains, the City of Pittsburgh was a transportation and industrial powerhouse for nearly two centuries with steel, iron and coal serving as the centerpiece of its economic vitality.
+However, over the past half century, advancements in manufacturing led to huge shifts in the Steel City’s social and economic foundation.
+Today, Pittsburgh ranks as one of the nation's top travel destinations and most livable cities, with renowned museums, parks, medical centers and academic institutions.
+Economically, the city has diversified into becoming a hub for industries ranging from banking to consumer products to technology.

 In response to the changing face of the city, the Corps has consulted TNC about updating water control plans for the 16 reservoirs and 23 locks and dams the agency oversees for navigation, recreation, flood control, hydropower and other purposes.
 Determining how much and how often water is released has a direct impact on habitat that is critical to fish, mussels, and other aquatic plants and animals downstream.

 As part of its work with the Corps, TNC compared current operations at the Youghiogheny Lake and Dam with the river's baseline flows—the magnitude and timing of water volume as if the dam were not in place.
 Then TNC presented recommendations for modifying water releases to better mimic seasonal cycles.
 The Corps and TNC continue to seek a balance between modifying dam releases to meet wildlife needs while redefining primary functions of the dam.
 The partnership also extends to other areas within the Ohio River basin.

 In October 2018, the U.S. Army Corps of Engineers spearheaded a water release from the Kinzua Dam in an effort to mimic nature dependent on the Allegheny River.